eaamankwah/deploy-diabetes-prediction-model-with-azureml/README.md

 **Model Best run ID**

+The best model indicated by its run ID, accuracy and weights produced by the SDK is shown below.

 ![best run id](https://github.com/eaamankwah/Deploy-Diabetes-model-with-AzureML/blob/main/screenshots/r6.png)

+Most of the run the weights appears the same for each feature.
+This needs further investigation for future work since other runs provided entirely different weights:

 **Best AutoML Model Registered**

 ![best automl model registered](https://github.com/eaamankwah/Deploy-Diabetes-model-with-AzureML/blob/main/screenshots/r7.png)

 ## **HyperDrive Hyperparameter Tuning**

+In the second experiment, Logistic Regression from SciKit-Learn was used because the dataset has binary class and well suited for hyperparameter Tuning.

 The HyperDrive configuration is shown in the image below: